 Graphics and Performance:

-• The Wii U version runs at a lower resolution compared to the PC, PS3, and Xbox 360 versions.
-The graphics are still decent but lack the high detail found on more powerful platforms.
+The Wii U version runs at a lower resolution than the PC, PS3, and Xbox 360 versions.
+The graphics are nice enough, just not very high detail as would be expected from more powerful platforms.

 Controls: